Call monitoring

 Our own teams have used call monitoring to get a clearer understanding of what goes on in our contact centers on a daily basis, coach reps, and more.

-If you’re looking for a call monitoring solution that includes features like live call sentiment analysis and real-time call analytics, check out Dialpad.
+If you’re looking for call monitoring software that includes features like live call sentiment analysis and real-time call analytics, check out Dialpad Support.

 Need a contact center solution with call monitoring?

-Book a product tour of Dialpad's AI-powered customer engagement platform to see how it can make supervisors' (and agents') lives easier!
+Book a product tour of Dialpad's Ai-powered customer communications platform to see how it can make supervisors' (and agents') lives easier!